-The Rías Baixas appellation (La Denominación de Origen Rías Baixas) is a small wine-growing area in north-west Spain, in the region of Galicia.
-While Rías Baixas has long had a strong wine-growing tradition, passed down from generation to generation, it was only in 1988, with the setting up of the Rías Baixas Wine Regulating Council, that the wine-growing sector began to play a fundamental part in the development of the region’s economy.
-One of the key factors in its success has been the decision to continue growing the region’s indigenous grape varieties, in particular Albariño, which cope so well with the challenging local climate and impart genuine quality and a sense of place to wines that have a distinctly Atlantic character.
+The Rías Baixas Designation of Origin is a small wine-growing area in north-west Spain, in the region of Galicia.
+While Rías Baixas has a thousand-year-old wine-growing tradition, passed down from generation to generation, it was in 1988, with the setting up of the Rías Baixas Wine Regulating Council, that the wine-growing sector began to play a fundamental part in the development of the region’s economy.

 The Rías Baixas Designation of Origin is mostly located in the province of Pontevedra, plus a small part in that of La Coruña.
 It is divided into five sub-zones: Val do Salnés, O Rosal, Ribeira do Ulla, Condado do Tea and Soutomaior.

 The D.O.
 Rías Baixas vineyard is characterised by tiny micro-plots of vines.
 In total, the surface area covers 4,184 hectares (10,334 acres) made up of over 22,500 vineyard plots.

 Our continuing commitment to our indigenous grape varieties, which achieve their finest expression in our region, together with traditional vine-growing practices, result in high quality wines with a distinct identity and a marked Atlantic character.